utiso/dorkbot/README.md

                         Delete all fingerprints of previously-scanned items

 blocklist:
-  -b BLOCKLIST, --blocklist BLOCKLIST
-                        Blocklist file/uri
-  --list-blocklist      List blocklist entries --add-blocklist-item ITEM
+  --list-blocklist      List internal blocklist entries --add-blocklist-item ITEM
-                        Add an ip/host/regex pattern to the blocklist --delete-blocklist-item ITEM
+                        Add an ip/host/regex pattern to the internal blocklist --delete-blocklist-item ITEM
-                        Delete an item from the blocklist --flush-blocklist     Delete all blocklist items
+                        Delete an item from the internal blocklist --flush-blocklist     Delete all internal blocklist items -b EXTERNAL_BLOCKLIST, --external-blocklist EXTERNAL_BLOCKLIST
+                        Supplemental external blocklist file/db (can be used multiple times)
 </pre>

 Tools / Dependencies